alexkozelj/SumUp/README.md

 <h1> SumUp! </h1>
 SumUp! a.k.a.
-Tablic is a fishing card game that is played against the computer.
+Tablic is a fishing card game that is played against the computer. <br>
-Vanilla JavaScript (Module Pattern), HTML, CSS, Sass, Bootstrap
+<b>Vanilla JavaScript (Module Pattern), HTML, CSS, Sass, Bootstrap</b>